I know what it’s like to have a pair of cleats that smell terrible!

 If you would rather not sprinkle baking soda in your cleats, there is an alternative.

 Mix equal parts of baking soda, baking powder, and cornstarch together.
 Place this mixture in a cotton sock and leave the sock in your cleats overnight.
+This is a great home remedy for smelly cleats.

 5. Spray the Inside With White Vinegar